About Kyela Envirocare

 1.Introduce and implement the concepts of Environmental Conservation and Cultural Tourism to the community livelihood.

-2.Make Environmental Conservation and Cultural Tourism sustainable to the community livelihood.
+2.Make Environmental Conservation and Cultural Tourism profit making to the community livelihood.

-1.To build a framework that will enable people to use the human and natural resources surrounding them to make the shift from economic dependence to sustainability.
+1.To build a framework that will enable people to use the human and natural resources surrounding them to make the transformation from economic dependence to profit making.

-2.Participatory theatre through Cultural Tourism,the community hosting tourists in villages surrounding the tourist attractions, with the aim of increasing their income.
+2.Participatory theatre through Cultural Tourism,the community hosting tourists in villages surrounding the tourist attractions, with the aim of generating income for them.

-3.Tours, exhibitions,festivals (eg. Arts & Crafts), and cultural events (eg. Traditional Dances),organised by the villages with an emphasis on environmental conservation.
+3.Tours, exhibitions,competitions,festivals (eg. Arts & Crafts), and cultural events (eg. Traditional Dances),organised by the villages with an emphasis on environmental conservation and cultural tourism.

 The main strategy has five components: